bbolker/bbmisc/github_actions.md

    - `use_github_action_check_standard()`
        - seems to automatically incorporate livetex (better/more complete than tinytex)
        - but tests on 4 platforms (MacOS, Linux-release, Linux-devel, Windows) automatically, which is overkill for my needs: I used it anyway (for its better coverage) and commented out the platforms I didn't want
-	   - supposedly caches packages
+	   - supposedly caches packages (but not seeing much on Linux-devel?)

 ### working directories

 If your package is in a subdirectory you need to sprinkle in appropriate `working-directory:` specifications

 ### skipping tests

 Travis-CI has a built-in test that automatically skips testing when your commit message contains the string "[skip ci]", and lists the tests as having been skipped.
 There is a [way to do this in GHA](https://github.com/marketplace/actions/ci-skip-action), but I can't figure out a way to get the test result to be "skipped" rather than "failed".
+This could probably be done by putting individual conditional "skip if" statements for all of the steps (right now I'm using a convenient "fail fast up front" protocol; I don't know if there's a "skip to end" protocol)

+It would be nice to have a convenient/pre-packaged way to choose among options (skip, standard, thorough/multi-platform) based on tags in the commit messages.
+I'm sure this is possible, just a pain to set up (for me).

 ### YAML format